qdm12/pingodown/README.md

 I have a home server hosting a [shooting game server](https://github.com/qdm12/cod4-docker) but my friends are in America and Europe, and they all have different 'ping' to the server.

-As a fellow *gopher* and having pity of the 150ms ping of my friend, I wrote this UDP proxy program which induces latency to all the players such that all the players have the same ping, wherever they are.
+As a fellow *gopher* and having pity of the 150ms ping of my friend, I wrote this UDP proxy program which induces latency to all the players such that players physically near the server can have extra latency, to give equal chances to far away players.

 ## Features